Palmer Township, Pennsylvania: Climate

 Under the Köppen climate classification, Palmer Township falls within either a hot-summer humid continental climate (Dfa) if the 0 °C isotherm is used or a humid subtropical climate (Cfa) if the -3 °C isotherm is used.
 Summers are typically warm and muggy, fall and spring are generally mild, and winter is cool to cold.
 Precipitation is almost uniformly distributed throughout the year.

 The average temperature in January is 30.1 °F and the lowest officially-recorded temperature was -15 °F on January 21, 1994.
 July averages 75.6 °F and the highest temperature on record was 105 °F on July 3, 1966.
 January temperatures average below freezing, seven months average above 50 °F, and two months average above 71.6 °F.

 Snowfall is variable with some winters bringing light snow and others bringing multiple and significant snowstorms.
 Average snowfall is 33.1 in seasonally with February receiving the highest snowfall at just under 11 in.
 Rainfall is generally spread throughout the year with eight to 12 days of precipitation per month at an average annual rate of 110.5 cm.
 Palmer Township falls under the USDA 6b Plant hardiness zone.

 Government

 Palmer Township operates a council-manager form of government.
 Residents elect five township supervisors, a tax collector, and three auditors.
 The Board of Supervisors collectively manage the township under the direction of an appointed Township Manager.
-The current supervisors are Chairperson Jeffrey Young (D), Vice Chairperson Joseph Armato (D), Michael Brett (D), K. Michael Mitchell (D), and Baron Vanderburg (D).
+The current supervisors are Chairperson Michael Brett (D), Vice Chairperson Baron Vanderburg (D), Joseph Armato (D), Marcella Cardone (D), and Tung-To Lam (D).
 The Chairperson and Vice Chairperson are elected every year in January by their fellow Supervisors.

 Palmer Township is part of Pennsylvania's 7th congressional district, represented in the U.S. House of Representatives currently by Republican Ryan Mackenzie, who was first elected to the office in 2024.